ilyakrasavin/OSM-Greater-Vancouver/README.md

     pandas, numpy, PIL, folium, pathlib, exifread, webbrowser

 ## Launching
-To test the program, you will need to:
+To Run the program, you will need to:
 1. Put geotagged images of a walk into directory --> { ./ Project Pipeline / UserWalk / }

 2. Locally Navigate to { ./Project Pipeline/ }

-2. Run the following commands:
+3. Run the following command:

-    #### User controlled mode
     To get recommendations based on your interests and travel mode [ walk | driving | transit ].

         python3 main.py [TourMode] [MoveMode] [Hints]
-    The 'Hints' option is optional.
-There is no limit on it either.
-Omitting it will result in a general suggestion based on the broad interest defined by user:
+    The 'Hints' argument is optional.
+There is no limit on the number of hints you can pass it.<br> Omitting it will result in a general suggestion based on the broad interest defined by user:

     | TourMоde | Hints |